 Pride Resource Group

-The Emerging Professionals employee resource group will provide a support network for professionals that are new to Lawrence and/or new to a career in higher education.
+The LU Young Professionals employee resource group is designed to support faculty and staff under the age of 40.
 Through personal outreach and social events, the group will strive to build a stronger sense of connection to the Lawrence community.
-We will also aspire to help facilitate personal growth and professional development for each individual by maintaining a space for developing our unique skill sets, troubleshooting personal challenges, exploring shared experiences, and reiterating the value of what we bring to our work and the broader community.
+We will also aspire to help facilitate personal growth and professional development opportunities by maintaining a space for developing our unique skill sets, troubleshooting personal challenges, exploring shared experiences, and reiterating the value of what we bring to our work and the broader community.